extin1/Pussy-GIF/README.md

 Some things to fuck off:

-Discord Nitro
+1 - Discord Nitro

-ISP's from Germany
+2 - ISP's from Germany

+Have a nice day! :D